-It was a classic Cinderalla run, a team that no one was paying attention to scrapes by time and time again before eventually matching up against an opponent who is just too much to handle.
+It was a classic Cinderella run with a team that no one was paying attention to.
 The opponent?
 Renault Vitality, arguably the best Rocket League team ever assembled and the defending RLCS World Champions.

 4-2.
 Despite losing game one and game three, two pivotal games in the seven-game series, The Peeps won three separate overtimes and the last three games to move on to the finals.
-Here is where JohnnyBoi’s hype could no longer be contained.
+Here is where JohnnyBoi could not contain his hype.

 Now, finally reaching the finals, they settled in for a rematch against G2.
 It was the first time ever that two North American teams met in the finals for a major event.
 G2 only lost two games in the first two days of the tournament, the 3-2 victory over The Peeps back in round one on Saturday.
 They were 12-2 over Friday and Saturday including a sweep of Vitality.

 On Sunday, G2 beat Dignitas and NRG, two of the best teams in the world.
-So to recap, G2 was an amazing team going in, had beaten four of the five best teams in Rocket League and had also beaten The Peeps earlier in the tournament.
+So to recap, G2 was an amazing team going in and had beaten four of the five best teams in Rocket League.
+They had also beaten The Peeps earlier in the tournament.

 Game one of the finals seemed like a nightmare for The Peeps.
 G2 opened up a quick two-goal lead.
 Then with 1:30 left The Peeps turned it on and somehow scored three unanswered to bring the score to 3-2.

 With time expired, all The Peeps had to do was ground the ball and they would take an early lead.
-A massive overcommit allowed G2’s Jknaps to get the bar on his call and flick it for an equalizer with no time left.
+A massive overcommit allowed G2’s Jknaps to get the bar on his call.
+He flick it for an equalizer with no time left.
 Suddenly it was OT, 19 seconds later and G2 had stolen game one from the jaws of defeat.

 This had to be it surely, that brutal swing in momentum would likely be too much for the underdog Peeps to overcome.
 Except The Peeps weren’t a normal underdog, this was their fairy tale and it was going to go by the book.
 They won the next three games.